Skip to Main Content

 Wage Payments

 Employers must pay wages to exempt employees at least once a month and non-exempt employees at least twice a month.
 If wages are paid twice a month, each pay period must consist as nearly as possible of an equal number of days.
 Tex.
-Labor Code Ann. § 61.011.
+Lab.
+Code § 61.011.
 At the end of each pay period, an employer shall give each employee a written earnings statement covering the pay period that must be signed by the employer and must show: (1) the employee's name; (2) rate of pay; (3) total amount of pay earned by the employee during the pay period; (4) any deduction made from the employee's pay and the purpose of the deduction; (5) amount of pay after all deductions are made; and (6) total number of hours worked if the employee is paid by the hour or units produced if the employee's pay is computed on a piece rate.
 This information may be stated on a check voucher or bank draft.
 Tex.
-Lab Code § 62.003.
+Lab.
+Code § 62.003.

 Employers must designate set paydays and conspicuously post notices indicating the same; if they fail to do so, paydays will be the 1st and 15th of each month.
 Tex.
 Lab Code § 61.012.